 TGax editor: within 27.9.2.1 General, modify the text as shown:

-The RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive, which defines the received power level measured from the legacy portion of the PPDU, (#12716) is below the Non- SRG OBSS_PD level (defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power)).
+The RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive (#12716) is below the Non- SRG OBSS_PD level (defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power)).

 TGax editor: please note that the following change is not a cut and paste error in this comment resolution proposal document, but that there are two identical paragraphs within 27.9.2.1 General which need an identical modification:

-The RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive, which defines the received power level measured from the legacy portion of the PPDU, (#12716) is below the Non- SRG OBSS_PD level (defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power)).
+The RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive (#12716) is below the Non- SRG OBSS_PD level (defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power)).

 27.9.3 SRP-based spatial reuse operation